The are four key cash flow control procedure areas. How cash flows through these areas makes up the Cash to Cash Cycle.

 For example, if a business’ receivables and payables are held in check at 30 days while inventory runs at Just-In-Time (JIT) levels, then the cash cycle is zero – meaning that this company is in good shape with no working capital needs.
 And, of course, when receivable days are less than payables with JIT inventory, then the company will enjoy a positive cash-to-cash cycle – creating more cash on hand.

 Did you realize that working capital is the investment you are making in the inefficiencies of your processes and procedures plus your investment in your suppliers’ and your customers’ inefficiencies too?
+Investing in inefficiency is like burning cash.

 In other words, if you do not monitor inventory, accounts receivable, sales and marketing and accounts payable to ensure a healthy cash-to-cash cycle, then your working capital needs will not maintain a strong cash flow.
 The Cash Flow Process will be out of control, and will not be optimized to create the greatest amount of financial effectiveness for the company.